 Favorite food/place to eat: Part of me doesn’t know whether to choose Swiss chocolate from Max Chocolatier or raclette from The Raclette Factory.
 Both of these are amazing, so I’m going to say both!

 Why?
 Venice is unlike any other city out there.
 The canals are beautiful and you can literally get lost exploring all the islands.
+Everywhere you look there’s a gorgeous place to take a photo.
 Plus, it’s super easy to take day trips to other islands like Burano.